This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 This will print all directly used header files.

-s, which are eventually linked together to form an executable file or library.
+An Index is a collection of TranslationUnits that are ultimately linked together to form an executable or library.

 def parse(self, path: str,